SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/developing-microservice.html.md

 #### Push goal

-The push plugin is responsible for pushing the docker image to a registry.
+The push plugin is responsible for pushing the Docker image to a registry.
 The registry can be configured by:

-* containerSkip  (alias skip.agent.package.container) - prevents the push to execute.
+* containerSkip (alias skip.agent.package.container) - Prevents the push to execute.
 True by default
-* registry (alias agent-package.container.registry) - docker registry address
+* registry (alias agent-package.container.registry) - Docker registry address

 Example configuration: